sertit/eoreader/docs/faq.md

 ![qgis](https://zupimages.net/up/23/13/njvv.png)
 All GDAL scripts, exe, DLL, etc. are stored in the `bin` folder.

+### I want to create a mosaic with EOReader, is it possible?

+It is not possible with EOReader only.
+The goal of this library is to manage only one satellite product at a time.
+To handle more complicated sets of products (such as mosaics, pairs or time series), please consider using [`EOSets`](https://github.com/sertit/eosets).

 ## SNAP

 > ⚠ Be sure to use SNAP 8.0 or more, and please verify that your software is up-to-date.